-As referred to in more detail in note 33, the Group adopted the Basel 2 capital adequacy framework with effect from 1st January 2008
+As referred to in more detail in note 34, the Group adopted the Basel 2 capital adequacy framework with effect from 1st January 2008.

 In applying current capital requirements, the CBB requires the Group to maintain a prescribed minimum ratio of total regulatory capital to total risk-weighted assets.
 The CBB's minimum risk asset ratio is 12 per cent compared to a minimum ratio of 8 per cent prescribed by the Basel Committee on Banking Supervision.
 The Group calculates regulatory capital requirements for general market risk in its trading portfolios using a Value-at-Risk model and uses the CBB's prescribed risk weightings under the standardised approach to determine the risk-weighted amounts for credit risk and specific market risk.
-Operational risk is calculated by applying the CBB's prescribed alpha co-efficient to the Group's average gross income for the preceding three financial years.
+Operational risk is calculated in accordance with the standardised approach.
+The regulatory capital requirement is calculated by applying the CBB's prescribed range of beta coefficients, ranging from 12 to 18 per cent, to the average gross income for the preceding three financial years for each of eight predefined business lines.